freegggg0705/GoogleAppScriptArchive/readme.md

 html_parse1.gs: parse successfully for 吾愛破解 by loop of attempts.
 (Aggressive Parse static html with heavy malfuncition code use)

-Puppeteer_demo for showcase firefoxgggg in replit execution successful once route (Dynamic site scrape use) Beautiful soup demo for scraping text from static html (For static html parse)
+Puppeteer_demo.md : for showcase firefoxgggg in replit execution successful once route (Dynamic site scrape use)
+Beautifulsoup_demo.md : for scraping text from static html (For static html parse)
+Praw_reddit_python_demo.md : Basic python Oauth for reddit api demo (Reddit by Python use case)